judyratfield/nlp_final_project/README.md

 4) Agent_Audio_Signal_Classifier - classifies which agent should be assigned to caller based on audio signal

 5) Classify - combines solutions from 1-4 to classify sentiment of customer and to which agent should the customer be assigned to

+6) Evaluation - Notebook that contains all evaluations done on new unseen recordings, including Ablation study